Canonical lacan 86 occurrences

 Within the corpus

-Is semblance aligned with the Imaginary (as quasi-phenomenal form/appearance) or is it a structural category of the Symbolic that is irreducible to the Imaginary/Real distinction?
+Is semblance primarily aligned with the Imaginary (as deceptive surface/lure) or is it a structural feature of the Symbolic order as such?

 Across frameworks